Ayida-Aman/wireframing/README.md

 ---

 Each of these elements lays the groundwork for a smooth, intuitive design—turning ideas into user-friendly interfaces long before any color or polish is added.

+---

+## 🧬 Types of Wireframes

+Wireframes come in different levels of detail, or "fidelity," depending on the stage of the design process and the goals of the team.
+The two most common types are:

+### 📝 Low-Fidelity Wireframes

+These are basic, often grayscale sketches that focus on structure and layout rather than visual design.
+They use simple shapes and placeholder text to represent content.

+**When to use:**
+- Early in the design process
+- During brainstorming or ideation
+- For quick feedback and iteration

+**Example:**
+A hand-drawn sketch or a Figma frame with boxes labeled “Image” or “CTA” without styling.

+---

+### 🎨 High-Fidelity Wireframes

+These are more detailed and polished, often resembling the final product.
+They include accurate spacing, typography, and sometimes even real content or interactivity.

+**When to use:**
+- In later design stages
+- For stakeholder presentations
+- Before transitioning to development

+**Example:**
+A clickable prototype in Figma with styled buttons, real copy, and responsive layout behavior.

+---

+## 🔍 What Type of Wireframe is the Project Airbnb File?

+The [Project Airbnb wireframe in Figma](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&t=UCwWuR0qhf31HDPJ-0) appears to be a **high-fidelity wireframe**.
+It includes detailed UI components, structured layout, and visual styling that closely mirrors the final product.
+This level of fidelity is typically used for refining user experience, validating design decisions, and preparing for handoff to developers.